^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The pain in the stomach that woke you up in the middle of the night deserves attention.
-Night pain in the stomach, may indicate, first of all, a stomach ulcer.
-Such pains in the stomach can occur with functional disorders of the stomach, including various indigestion and dyspepsia.
+Stomach pain that wakes you up in the middle of the night deserves attention.
+Night pain in the stomach area may indicate, first of all, a stomach ulcer.
+Similar stomach pains may appear with functional disorders of the stomach, including various indigestion and dyspepsia.

 Causes of stomach pain